1985 Greek constitutional crisis: Foreign policy dimension

-Foreign observers were worried that Papandreou unleashed a high-stakes gamble with potentially dire consequences for Greece and its allies.
-McDonald asserts that a victory for Mitsotakis in the upcoming elections would destabilize Greece over the presidency question.
-On the other hand, an electoral weakened Papandreou might lead to a collaboration with the communist party to form a government, which according to John C. Loulis, a conservative Greek political analyst, stated that such a coalition "raised a potential danger to the balance of power in the Mediterranean" due to the possibility of communists shaping Greece's foreign policy and disrupting the communications in North Atlantic Treaty Organization.
+Foreign observers were worried that Papandreou had taken a risk with potentially dire consequences for Greece and its allies.
+According to McDonald, a victory for Mitsotakis in the upcoming elections would destabilize Greece over the presidency question.
+Alternatively, an electorally-weakened Papandreou might lead to a collaboration with the communist party to form a government, which according to John C. Loulis, a conservative Greek political analyst, "raised a potential danger to the balance of power in the Mediterranean" due to the possibility of communists shaping Greece's foreign policy and disrupting the communications in the North Atlantic Treaty Organization (NATO).

 Constitutional proposals and debate

-With Sartzetakis as president, Papandreou could formally submit the proposals for constitutional amendments by adding to the previous one the removal of a secret ballot for president.
-In contrast with constitution violations raised in Sartzetakis's election, PASOK's procedure in proposing constitutional amendments was under the constitution.
-However, the surprising announcement of constitutional reform under already tense political conditions and the limited input from constitutional scholars on the nature of amendments increased the possibility of the crisis becoming widespread.
-Papandreou's proposals were designed to ease future changes to the constitution in Article 110 to require amendments to be approved by a parliamentary majority in one rather than two successive parliaments and reducing the powers of the President.
-While the former proposal was eventually abandoned due to its controversial nature, Papandreou was determined to eliminate the presidential powers.
-His argument was the hypothetical case of an activist president, mimicking the tendency of kings of Greece to intervene in the political life since the creation of the modern Greek state.
+With Sartzetakis as president, Papandreou could formally submit the constitutional amendment proposals by adding to the previous one the removal of the secret ballot for president.
+In contrast with constitution violations raised in Sartzetakis's election, PASOK's procedure for proposing constitutional amendments complied with the constitution.
+The surprising announcement of constitutional reform under already tense political conditions and limited input from constitutional scholars on the nature of amendments increased the possibility of the crisis becoming widespread.
+Papandreou's proposals were designed to ease future changes to the constitution's Article 110 by requiring the approval of amendments by a parliamentary majority in one rather than two successive parliaments, and reducing the powers of the President.
+The former proposal was eventually abandoned due to its controversial nature, but Papandreou was determined to eliminate the presidential powers.
+Papandreou cited the hypothetical case of an activist president, mimicking the tendency of monarchs to intervene in political life since the creation of the modern Greek state.
 PASOK minister Anastasios Peponis introduced the constitutional amendment package to the Parliament with the following argument:

 Invoking the lack of use of some provisions, their lack of implementation is by no means an argument to keep them in the current constitution.
 The question is what is our guiding principle?
 When provisions directly or indirectly contradict the principle of popular sovereignty, we object to them. [...]
 We support that the president is neither directly appointed by nor elected by the people.
 We are not a presidential, we are a parliamentary democracy.
 It is not the president who resorts to the people, so that the people deliver a verdict by majority voting.
 It is the legitimate government.
 It is the political parties.
 If the president resorts to the people, then he inevitably either sides with one party against others or attempts to substitute himself for the parties and impose his own solution.
 Nevertheless, as soon as he attempts to substitute himself for the parties and impose his own solution, then he embarks upon the formation of his own decisions of governmental nature.
 Then the government, directly or indirectly, fully or partially, is abolished.